Quick Overview

 Why It Still Helps

-CAPTCHA Types Over Time
+How CAPTCHA Changed Over Time

 What Is reCAPTCHA v3?